Scouting in West Midlands: Solihull Scout County

 Solihull Scout County is a Scout Association county concurrent in area with the Metropolitan Borough of Solihull in the ceremonial county of the West Midlands.
-It provides activities for 2,400 young people and a further 600 adults spread across 24 Scout groups and 2 Scout districts.
-The county is managed by a team of volunteers and led by a County Commissioner who is currently Shirley Brookes.
+It provides activities for over 2,500 young people and a further 600 adults spread across 24 Scout groups and 2 Scout districts.
+The county is managed by a team of volunteers and led by a County Lead Volunteer.

 The county is split into two districts, Blythe and Cole both named after rivers in the district.
 Blythe district covers the town of Solihull and the suburbs around it while Cole covers the rural areas to the North and East of the borough including Knowle, Dorridge and Balsall Common.
 Both were formed on 1 April 2005 from the merger of two districts each; Blythe from the former Solihull East and West districts and Cole from the former Solihull North and South districts.

 The county's badge, worn on the uniform of any member in the county, depicts the silhouette of an archer against a gold background.
-Scouts in Solihull take part in international expeditions including to Kandersteg International Scout Centre in Switzerland, Spain, Nepal, the Netherlands, Poland and America.
+Scouts in Solihull take part in international expeditions including to Kandersteg International Scout Centre in Switzerland, Spain, Nepal, the Netherlands, Poland, America and recently Australian Jamboree 2025.

 Staffordshire Scout County

 Staffordshire Scout County is the Scout Association county covering most of the ceremonial county of Staffordshire including the city of Stoke-on-Trent but not including the villages within the southern salient.
-The County has approximately 10,000 members and is led by a team of volunteers including County Commissioner Jackie Brocklehurst.
+The county has approximately 10,000 members and is led by a team of volunteers including County Commissioner Jackie Brocklehurst.
 The county is split into 11 administrative districts:

 The 1st Hednesford Scout Group and the 13th Stoke-on-Trent & Newcastle (1st Alsager) Scout Group are listed as some of the founding troops of 1908.
-The County is based in a county office in Uttoxeter but also directly runs the Kibblestone International Scout Campsite, a 98 acre camping and activity centre that is run as a district within the county structure.
+The county is based in a county office in Uttoxeter but also directly runs the Kibblestone International Scout Campsite, a 98 acre camping and activity centre that is run as a district within the county structure.
 The county's badge, worn on the uniform of any member in the county, depicts the Stafford knot on a dark background - a symbol very commonly found in the county.

 The county has a number of activity teams to develop and lead Scouts within the County in adventurous activities.
 These include an Air activities team, water sports and hill walking as well as assessors for activities such as caving, climbing and mountain biking.
 They have also run international expeditions to Ghana, Kandersteg International Scout Centre in Switzerland and Denmark.